 To illustrate the power of this technique we have produced an example to generate an SVG interactively using HTML.
-The example generates successive iterations of a particular type of fractal curve first described by Koch[40] in 1904 and a popular example in modern literature [24].
-Unfortunately as including W3C HTML directly in a standard PDF is not possible, we are only able to provide some examples of the output as static images in Figure 3.8.
-The W3C has produced a primer describing the use of HTML5 and Javascript to produce interactive SVG's[41], and the HTML5 and SVG standards themselves include several examples.
+The example generates successive iterations of a particular type of fractal curve first described by Koch[39] in 1904 and a popular example in modern literature [?].
+Unfortunately as it is currently possible to directly include W3C HTML in a PDF, we are only able to provide some examples of the output as static images in Figure 3.8.
+The W3C has produced a primer describing the use of HTML5 and Javascript to produce interactive SVG's[40], and the HTML5 and SVG standards themselves include several examples.

-6The details of distinctions between these languages are beyond the scope of this report.
+7The details of distinctions between these languages are beyond the scope of this report.

 In HTML5, Javascript is not restricted to merely manipulating the DOM to alter the appearance of a document.
 The <canvas> tag and associated API provide a means to directly set the values of pixels on a display.
-This sort of low level API is inteded for performance intensive graphical applications such as web based games7.
-As Hayes points out, there is some similarity between the <canvas> API, the SVG path descriptions and the PostScript interpreted approach to drawing[6].
+This sort of low level API is inteded for performance intensive graphical applications such as web based games8.
+As Hayes points out, there is some similarity between the <canvas> API and the PostScript interpreted approach to drawing[?].